-REMEMBER: Only those State Legislative candidates who have voluntarily agreed to expenditures limits may prepare a Candidate's Statement, not to exceed 250 words.
+REMEMBER: Only those State Legislative candidates who have voluntarily agreed to expenditures limits may prepare a Candidate's Statement of Qualifications, not to exceed 250 words.
 Proposition 34

 The District is shared by more than one county.
 This deposit amount is only for the Orange County portion.
-If a candidate desires to have his/her Candidate's Statement printed in another county's Sample Ballot Pamphlet, he/she must also file his/her statement and pay the deposit at that county's elections office.
+If a candidate desires to have his/her Candidate's Statement of Qualifications printed in another county's Voter's Pamphlet, he/she must also file his/her statement and pay the deposit at that county's elections office.
 It is possible that the deposit amount may not be the same as Orange County's.

-NOTE: Candidate's Statement cost estimates are calculated using the following assumptions: Two candidates per contest, two 200 or 250 word statements per contest, a 24-page Sample Ballot Pamphlet, and a 10% projected increase in voter registration prior to the printing of the sample ballots based on registered voter counts from December 3, 2015.
+NOTE: Printed Candidate's Statement of Qualifications' cost estimates are calculated using the following assumptions: Two candidates per contest, two 200 or 250 word statements per contest, a 24-page Voter's Pamphlet, and a 10% projected increase in voter registration prior to the printing of the Voter's Pamphlet based on registered voter counts from October 27, 2017.
 Since the actual costs are based on the actual number of candidates and length of statements, the above amounts are only an estimate.
 If more candidates prepare statements for the same office, the actual cost per candidate will be less than the deposit amount.
 If only one candidate prepares a statement for an office, the actual cost of the statement will be significantly higher.

-The actual cost of the statement may also be higher due to increases in sample ballot production costs and printing and the translation into four required languages countywide, as required by federal law.
+The actual cost of the statement may also be higher due to increases in Voter's Pamplet ballot production costs and printing and the translation into four required languages countywide, as required by federal law.
 Although the Registrar of Voters attempts to make the closest possible estimates, there are often either increases or decreases in costs for a particular contest.
 Bills, if any, or refunds will be made within thirty (30) days of the election.

-If a candidate's contest does not appear on the ballot (due to being a contest whose candidates may be appointed in lieu of election if the number of candidates nominated does not exceed the number of candidates to be elected from that district), his/her Candidate's Statement payment will be automatically refunded.
+If a candidate's contest does not appear on the ballot (due to being a contest whose candidates may be appointed in lieu of election if the number of candidates nominated does not exceed the number of candidates to be elected from that district), his/her Candidate's Statement of Qualifications payment will be automatically refunded.

-IMPORTANT: A candidate may withdraw his/her Candidate's Statement by signing and submitting a cancellation notice at the bottom of the Deposit Agreement or in writing to the Registrar of Voters no later than 5:00 p.m. of the next working day after the close of the nomination period. § 13307(a)
+IMPORTANT: A candidate may withdraw his/her Candidate's Statement of Qualifications by signing and submitting a cancellation notice at the bottom of the Deposit Agreement or in writing to the Registrar of Voters no later than 5:00 p.m. of the next working day after the close of the nomination period. § 13307(a)